-Among Firms Offering Health Benefits, Percentage of Firms That Shopped For a New Plan or Health Insurance Carrier in the Past Year, by Firm Size, 2013 fourteen
+Among Firms Offering Health Benefits, Percentage of Firms That Shopped For a New Plan or Health Insurance Carrier in the Past Year, by Firm Size, 2013

-\ Estimate is statistically different within size category from estimate for firms not in the indicated size category (p<.05).
+^{} Estimate is statistically different within size category from estimate for firms not in the indicated size category (p<.05).
+SOURCE: Kaiser/HRET Survey of Employer-Sponsored Health Benefits, 2013.

-Among Firms Offering Health Benefits That Shopped for a New Plan or Insurance Carrier, Percentage Reporting That They Changed Insurance Carriers and Health Plan Type in the Past Year, by Firm Size, 2013
+Exhibit 14.3 Among Firms Offering Health Benefits That Shopped for a New Plan or Insurance Carrier, Percentage Reporting That They Changed Insurance